XQueryInstitute/Course-Materials/exercises/exercise-3.md

 ###Using XQuery and JavaScript together

-Now we have our transformed our World Bank information from XML [into the JSON-like format required by our Google Chart](http://tryzorba.28.io/query.jq?id=3LOuzI5W8SAl1YFAvc82dQu%2FSsA%3D&format=text).
+Now we have transformed our World Bank information from XML [into the JSON-like format required by our Google Chart](http://tryzorba.28.io/query.jq?id=3LOuzI5W8SAl1YFAvc82dQu%2FSsA%3D&format=text).
 Our next step will be to mix together a bit of XQuery and JavaScript.

-The JavaScript for our Google Chart (gently modified from [the source code on Google's website](https://developers.google.com/chart/interactive/docs/gallery/columnchart)) looks like this:
+The relevsnt JavaScript for our Google Chart (slightly modified from [the source code on Google's website](https://developers.google.com/chart/interactive/docs/gallery/columnchart)) looks like this:

 ```JavaScript
 // Where's the data?
 We need to supply it from our XQuery expression.